Gamma Photon Nuclear Radiation Detector with PIN Diode

 PINRAD gamma detector project.

-Because of miniature active surface of the diode, usually PIN detector has very weak reaction to the natural background.
-Actually low energy sources where not detetctable by the PIN diodes I have.
-But it can be used as a basic detector for radioactive isotopes in case you cannot purchase Geiger tube.
+Because of small active surface of the diode, usually PIN detector has very weak reaction to the natural background.
+Actually low energy sources below 100keV was not detetctable by the PIN diodes I have.
+But it can be used as a basic detector for radioactive isotopes, however not robust as a Geiger Tube.
 The circuit has two points where you can capture the signals: TP1 and comparator output Vout.
 Each pulse is about 5uS.
 The amplitude on TP1 depend on gamma photon energy.
-Maybe it will be worth to try PHA later.
 The amplitude of pulses is vary between 200mV-1000V.
 Otherwise, comparator Vout is 5V 5uS rectangular shape pulses that can be connected to microcontroller input for counting.

 The pulse counter circuit build with PIC16F628A microprocessor and 16x2 HD44780 LCD.
 The counter board is less sensitive to layout quality.
 Lithium charger IC MCP73831T can be replaced with any ready lipo charge module from eBay or from Sparkfun.
 TPS78330 can be replaced with other low-drop 3V regulator.
 To allow low VDD support I disabled brownout reset in firmware.
 But if your specific sample of PIC16F628A will not operate stable at low VDD 3V then you can increase VDD to 3.3V, or power the processor from battery voltage directly.
 If you remove TPS78330 from the circuit take note that LCD contrast will require modification.